 Starting in October 2023, there will be a student environment rep in each staircase.
-Their role is to organise events that raise environmental awareness.
+They will be responsible for organising events that raise environmental awareness.
 They will set up a group of volunteers in their staircase who can help and support the arranged activities.
 Themes are likely to include re-using items and promoting recycling, energy and water saving, nature, and reducing food waste.